Chapter 5: Handling Problems

 Don't:

-• Say you'll help then forget
+• Say you will help then forget

 • Make them wait days